nuke-haus/mapnuke/README.md

 The perlin noise shaders create a randomized set of colorful blobs.
 Perlin3 lets you choose 3 colors, Perlin4 is for 4 colors and Perlin5 is for 5 colors.

+There are some special perlin noise shaders used in niche cases:

+- Custom/Perlin5write
+- Custom/Perlin6write
+- Custom/Perlin5read

+These use stencil buffers to create a shoreline effect in bodies of water (and rivers).

 __Custom/Texture__

 ![Texture](https://cdn.discordapp.com/attachments/404681432238391307/793239505951129660/tex.png)